c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 Let's help Exampli Corp get a clear picture of the application running on the vulnerable GKE cluster from the previous section.
 Start by taking a look at the microservices running the Bank of Anthos application using Prisma Cloud’s Radar feature.

-1. The Radar feature lets you gain a bird’s eye view to monitor and understand your cloud applications.
+1. The Radars feature lets you gain a bird’s eye view to monitor and understand your cloud applications.
 It helps you visualize the connectivity between microservices and search for vulnerabilities.
-Navigate to **Compute -> Radar -> Containers** and select the cluster **bank-of-anthos**.
+Use the dropdown window in the upper left corner to select the **Runtime Security** focus and select **Containers** under the **Radars** section.
+Select the cluster **bank-of-anthos**.

 ![Alt text for image](/appsec_screenshots/maintaining-visibility-1.png "Optional title")

-2. Once you have selected the correct cluster your screen should look similar the the screenshot below:
+2. Once you have selected the correct cluster your screen should look similar to the screenshot below:

 ![Alt text for image](/appsec_screenshots/maintaining-visibility-2.png "Optional title")